UCL-ARC/cloudlabs/serverless-app/README.md

 # AWS Serverless Web Example Application

-In this example application we want to demonstrate how to host a web app in AWS (Amazon Web Services) and how to manage the cloud components using [Terraform](https://www.terraform.io).
+This example demonstrates how to build a web app in AWS using Terraform.
+The web app is built on the React framework

+## Requirements
+- You need to have completed ALL of the steps listed in the [Introduction](../Introduction.md)
+- You will need to have [React](https://reactjs.org) and other components [NodeJS](https://nodejs.org/en/) installed

 ## Web App Use Case